 South Sudan is a country at war with climate change.
 The world’s youngest country is battling ecological issues in the context of a man-made crisis of guns, blood, and peacekeepers, causing delays in progress on multiple fronts, hindering agricultural production, and disrupting livelihoods and community coping mechanisms, thus making defense against climate change more difficult.
 Despite having no role in creating the new climate regime, South Sudan is highly vulnerable to its ramifications and least prepared for its current and future threats.

 The Sudd acts as a barrier to the southward encroachment of the Sahara Desert, its preservation is consequently expected to be South Sudan’s most significant contribution to buffering against the ecological crisis impacts on a regional level.
 Millions of people in South Sudan are also suffering from the effects of climate change on the Nile, the world’s longest river, polluted and drained by booming populations.
-Warning alarms of ecological mutations have led to global political action, of which South Sudan participates, as a signatory of the Paris Agreement.
+Warning alarms of ecological mutations have led to global political action, in which South Sudan participates, as a signatory of the Paris Agreement.
 The global community cannot continue with its historic, racist disregard for South Sudanese life, however resilient they are in the face of extreme environmental risks and post-colonial trauma.
 The international community must ally with South Sudan in its grave war against the new climate regime.